-Your LMS needs to be able to integrate with the other tools that are part of your association's tech stack.
+Your LMS needs to be able to integrate with the other tools that are part of your organisation's tech stack.
 For example, some LMSs provide easy integration with CRM software so learners can easily search for courses based on their areas of interest.
-Some will integrate with e-commerce capabilities to provide seamless registration for learners and easy accounting for association staff.